In Law, harassment is defined as unwanted conduct which has the purpose or effect of:

 This really depends on your relationship with the person concerned.
 If you can talk to them about it then do so and try to find out how they perceive the behaviour you have noticed.
 You may wish to encourage them to talk to a Harassment Adviser.
 If you are the person’s manager or tutor, then you have a particular responsibility to try to address the problem.
 You may wish to get advice from the Equal Opportunities Unit about the best way to address this issue.

-Contact the appropriate HR Advisor for your School or Department.
+Contact the appropriate HR Business Partner for your School or Department.

 Numbers can be found at: www.aston.ac.uk/staff/hr/contacts/

 Contact the Advice and Representation Centre (ARC) in the Students’ Guild on 4848.

 Staff or Students may also wish to contact the University Counselling

 In an emergency Contact Security on the following numbers

 - 222 Internal